redhat-cip/edeploy/docs/eDeployUserGuide.rst

 The generate() supports syntax to defines ranges of elements.

-Ranges are described by using dashes '-'.
-The column symbol ':' separates two ranges.
+Ranges are defined by using dashes '-'.

+The column symbol ':' separates two ranges : this syntax requires having ranges on both side of this symbol.
+If you need a single element out-of a serie, you'll have to write a single value range like '10-10'.

 'ip': '10.0.2.3-253' will create 250 hosts's configuration (from IP .3 to .253)

 'hostname' : 'host001-250' will create hostname variable defined from host001 to host250.

-'ip': '10.0.2.1-3:5:7-9' will avoid ip ending by .4 and .6 in the range 1-9.
+'ip': '10.0.2.1-3:5-5:7-9' will avoid ip ending by .4 and .6 in the range 1-9.

 'ip': '10.0.2.1-5:20-15' will select ip from 1 to 5 and 20 to 15 and keep them in this order.

-Note that it is possible to defines tuples to get a pre-defined list of variable.
+Note that it is possible to define tuples to get a pre-defined list of variable.

 .. code:: python